aplteam/Tatin/docs/TatinForContributors.md

 Note that Tatin is managed by the [Cider project management tool](https://github.com/aplteam/Cider).
 If you are not familiar with Cider you are advised to spend some time playing with it before using it for serious work.
 30 minutes should suffice.

 Though it is possible making changes or adding code to Tatin without Cider, using Cider makes it significantly easier.
-Also, the build process (which currently can run only on Windows) requires Cider.
+Also, the build process requires Cider.

 ## How to work on Tatin